Yefeng0920/ES_EcoEvo_git/README.md

 ### `Dat` folder

-The `Dat` folder includes the datasets that are necessary for repruducing all anayses and figures reported in our paper.
+The `Dat` folder includes the datasets that are necessary for reproducing all analyses and figures reported in our paper.
 The data are in the format of `.rda` and `.csv`.

 - `ecoevo_yefeng.Rds`

-The 441 meta-analysis datasets that are retreived from the published meta-analysis papers.
+The 441 meta-analysis datasets that are retrieved from the published meta-analysis papers.

 - `dat_ecoevo_SMD.zr.rds`

-The subset of `ecoevo_yefeng.Rds` that use `SMD` (`n = 192`) and `r` (`n = 134`) as the effect size measure.
+The subset of `ecoevo_yefeng.Rds` that uses `SMD` (`n = 192`) and `r` (`n = 134`) as the effect size measure.

 - `dat_ecoevo_lnRR.rds`

-The subset of `ecoevo_yefeng.Rds` that use `lnRR` (`n = 115`) as the effect size measure.
+The subset of `ecoevo_yefeng.Rds` that uses `lnRR` (`n = 115`) as the effect size measure.

 - `robma_SMD.zr.csv` and `robma_lnRR.csv`

 The model estimates derived from the robust Bayesian meta-analysis approaches.
-Given that running Bayesian models takes a long while, we pre-extracted the model estimates to save time.
+Since running Bayesian models takes a long while, we pre-extracted the model estimates to save time.
 All original `R` code to fit models and extract estimates is available at `Script`.

 **Credit:**